The belief that laughter heals the mind has been around for centuries. And why not?

 Interestingly, those who were higher in humor scores were also found to have increased immune functioning (Bennett et al., 2003).
 In general, research reviews have documented that positive styles of humor are related to lower perceptions of stress (Mauriello & McConatha, 2007).

-I went to buy some camouflage trousers the other day but I couldn’t find any.
+I went to buy some camouflage pants the other day but I couldn’t find any.

 6 Ways to Explore and Maximize This Strength